Travel Guide: Best Things to Do and Eat in Pulau Tioman, Pahang, Malaysia

 Most travel agencies in Singapore either do not sell ferry tickets or you have to buy their whole travel package to Tioman.
 I didn’t go ahead with this bad deal.

-After discussion with my friend, we decided to take a risk and buy the ferry tickets to Pulau Tioman on the spot when we arrived at Mersing while making the hotel reservation with Berjaya Tioman Resort from Agoda and travel coach from www.easybook.com.
+After a discussion with my friend, we decided to take a risk and buy the ferry tickets to Pulau Tioman on the spot when we arrived at Mersing while making the hotel reservation with Berjaya Tioman Resort from Agoda and travel coach from www.easybook.com.

 How to Go to Pulau Tioman from Singapore?